Religious Education

 • Express ideas and insights about the nature, significance and impact of religions on the world

-• Gain and deploy the skills needed to engage with religions and worldviews.
+• Gain and deploy the skills needed to engage with religions and worldviews

 Oracy and communication are fundamental skills that we believe equip our children to be life-long learners.
 Our R.E curriculum supports this aim by children being able to respectfully discuss their views and differences with one another.
 Our pupils understanding that their voice is a vital tool used to discuss and celebrate their diverse backgrounds, enables our pupils to have meaningful conversations, fostering an environment of mutual respect.